 So I prayed, “God, give me children lest I die!” and He gave us children.
 Then, sometimes I want to die.
 And we parents do die, right?
 Every.
 Single.
 Day.
 For-the-rest-of-our-lives.

 Yeah, this is where I live and I can’t move out because it’s a lifetime lease.
 How about you fellow P.O.T.s?
-(And yes, you MOPs and MOAs and ones in between those too.)
+(And yes, you POPs (parents of prodigals), MOPs and MOAs and ones in between those too.)
 Do you ever tell God, “Hey God, this was Your idea!
 You told me to be fruitful and multiply.
 So God, You have to help me!
 Help me help them—in Jesus’ name, amen.
 Please.”

 I don’t drink, I don’t swear, and I don’t believe in happy pills, but there’ve been times I wished I did.
 I used to swear a lot, especially right before I became a Born Again Christian.
 But then I gave my heart to Jesus and I had no inkling to swear again—until my firstborn turned fifteen.
 Then I found myself going, “mmmmm…help me Jesus!”
 And there are three more after her!